 - Find new relationships between existing mathematical principles to advance mathematical science

 Outlook for cryptographer

-According to the Bureau of Labor Statistics, overall employment is expected grow 30 percent by 2028.
+According to the Bureau of Labor Statistics, overall employment is expected to grow 30 percent by 2032.
 This means that it’s a great time to enter the field of cryptography.
-As mentioned previously, cryptography has been used all through history and it doesn’t look jobs in cryptography will be going away anytime soon.
+As mentioned previously, cryptography has been used all throughout history and it doesn’t look like jobs in cryptography will be going away anytime soon.

 Due to the fact that most jobs within cryptography require a graduate degree, choosing a career as a cryptographer can be a pricey choice.
 Fortunately, careers in cryptography are also generally well-paying and the salaries can help to offset some of the educational costs.